 CAT 7

-CAT 7 has a similar story to CAT 6E, it was never a really a standard, it didn’t receive approval or certification from the IEEE or the EIA.
+CAT 7 has a similar story to CAT 6E; it was never really a standard, and it didn’t receive approval or certification from the IEEE or the EIA.
 CAT 7 has an S/STP design, meaning each individual wire pair is individually foil-shielded, and there is an overall braid shield between the jacket and shielded wires.

-CAT 7 can perform exceptionally well in electrically noisy environments and supports 10 Gbps networking typically.
+CAT 7 can perform exceptionally well in electrically noisy environments and typically supports 10 Gbps networking.
 CAT 7 bulk cable is tested to 1000 MHz

 CAT 7A